mlwithC/breastcancerdetection/README.md

 - Re-train the model ensuring labels are mapped correctly.
 - Re-check prediction logic in both Jupyter and Streamlit app.
 - Add selectable test samples (benign, malignant, or custom) to validate predictions.

+Fixes Done:
+Rechecked label mapping
+Validated predictions in Jupyter before deploying Ensured correct order of scaler and model usage in Streamlit

+SUCESSFULLY CREATED THE APP AND THE RESULTS WERE AS PER EXPECTED